The Law of Attraction Is A Con

-I cannot substantiate that, but I can find evidence that confirms 1993 was a record year for homicide in Washington DC.
+But the reality is, 1993 was a record year for homicide in Washington DC.

 Even so, this story has developed a life of its own online.
-Why do you think that is?

 At the time she was a Junior Minister for Health looking to make a name for herself within the Tory Party.